 Bridge approach slab CIP25NOSLP for bridge A7925 in Platte County, Missouri was constructed using a cast-in-place slab (Figure 4-34).
-It has a 25 foot span, approximately 42 feet wide and 12 inch deep and rests on a sleeper slab.
+It has a 25 foot span, approximately 42 feet wide and 12 inch deep and does not have a sleeper slab.
 The bottom longitudinal and transverse reinforcement used are #6 @ 8" c/c and #4 @ 12" c/c respectively.
 The top longitudinal and transverse reinforcement used are #5 @ 12" c/c and #4 @ 12" c/c respectively.
-Directly above the sleeper slab additional #4 bottom transverse rebar were used at 3" c/c.
+At the pavement end of the slab additional #4 bottom transverse rebar were used at 3" c/c.
+The bridge approach slab was placed on type-1 aggregate base.
 The schematic view for the slab is provided in Appendix V.